by Todd Walker

 Sharp Skill 1: Make a feather stick for your backyard fire.
 Bracing your knife against your knee with the cutting edge facing away from your body, pull a piece of wood towards your body to curl shavings on the stick.
 You can also place the stick on another wooden surface (anvil) and slice curls using the full length of the blade.

-Sharp Skill 2: Baton wood with your knife.
+Sharp Skill 2: To baton your knife is a personal choice.
 This skill is useful when a camp ax is not available.
 This method can produce pencil lead size, pencil size, thumb size, and larger fuel from logs.
 I prefer batoning for the one stick challenge and when creating bow drill sets.
 More precision in woodcraft can be achieved by practicing your preferred method.

 There may not be enough resources to build a debris hut out by the kids swing set, but you can practice tarp and tent set up.